 1. Supporting student research during their studies and via our Graduate Research Internship scheme

 During their studies, students undertake rigorous and credible work-based projects to cultivate interrogative and critical thinking and instil confidence in seeking and substantiating evidence-based professional practice.
+Their work is often published by the Early Childhood Studies Degree Network.

 After completing their studies, students have the opportunity to join our Graduate Research Internship scheme.
 Successful applicants work alongside Norland academics on research projects during the summer for a period of eight weeks.
 Read about our recent Graduate Research Interns